wfwiggins/wfwiggins.github.io/_posts/cli/2019-06-01-Intro-to-CLI.md

-After you complete this tutorial, check back for the next Command Line post, where we'll download some data for an intro to Machine Learning in Radiology and use shell functions & scripts to rename and move files into a more convenient directory structure before we move on to *conquer the universe* with our algorithms.
+After you complete this tutorial, check back for the next Command Line post, where we'll download some data for an intro to Machine Learning in Radiology and use shell functions & scripts to rename and move files into a more convenient directory structure before we move on to implement our first algorithm.